Compare CSV Data to Existing Records In Your CRM

 A column is included for each field in the CSV, with the CSV column header appearing as the top row.
 Then, Insycle automatically detects the matching CRM fields and maps them for you.
 The second row shows the mapped CRM field names.

-If there are issues with a record, the red warning icon will be shown on the left side of the row.
+If there are issues with a specific CSV entry, the red warning icon will be shown on the left side of the row.
 When you hover over the icon, an explanation of the error will be displayed.
-If you plan on importing this data after comparing, these rows will need to be fixed or the row data will not be imported.
-Learn about fixing errors in the Troubleshooting section below.
+If you plan on importing this data after comparing, these rows will need to be fixed, or the row data will not be imported.
+Learn about warnings in the Troubleshooting section below.

 compare2.png